-- 24.12 (a) An employee whose attendance is required at a Workers' Compensation Board hearing, Human Rights hearing, or other hearing (excepting arbitration hearings between the parties), directly related to their employment at the University, will be entitled to attend without loss of pay.
-When the employee requests a Union representative, the representative will be able to attend the hearing without loss of pay. - (b) When the University requires an employee to attend a hearing or review process the employee will be entitled to attend without loss of pay.
+24.12 (a) An employee whose attendance is required at a Workers' Compensation Board hearing, Human Rights hearing, or other hearing (excepting arbitration hearings between the parties), directly related to their employment at the University, will be entitled to attend without loss of pay.
+When the employee requests a Union representative, the representative will be able to attend the hearing without loss of pay.

+24.12 (b) When the University requires an employee to attend a hearing or review process the employee will be entitled to attend without loss of pay.
 When such a hearing or review process occurs outside the employee's normal working hours, pay and benefits will be as per the Collective Agreement.
-When the employee requests a Union representative, the representative will be able to attend the hearing or review process occurs outside the Union representative's normal working hours the representative will be entitled to straight time off in lieu or, where this is not possible, will be paid the hours at straight time.
+When the employee requests a Union representative, the representative will be able to attend the hearing or review process without loss of pay, and where such a hearing or review process occurs outside the Union representative's normal working hours the representative will be entitled to straight time off in lieu or, where this is not possible, will be paid the hours at straight time.